numfocus/gsoc/2017/proposals/michal-habera.md

 ### May 1th - May 28th, **Community Bonding Period**

-* Get know FEniCS workflow, test custom dolfin compilation.
+* Get know FEniCS workflow.
+* Try custom DOLFIN compilation within Docker.
 * Study existing I/O module for XDMF output, current issues and pitfalls.
 * Communicate with a mentor and FEniCS community on this issue.
 * Study the XDMF3 specification.